KyleOS/kyso-guides/knowledge-repo/Readme.md

-# Scaling Knowledge from Data with Kyso

-*Kyso for Teams is a centralised knowledge hub for sharing and collaborating on technical reports.*

 ![Knowledge Transfer](images/knowledge-repo.png)

-## An Issue of Knowledge Management
+## An Issue Of Knowledge Management

 Data science is exploding; more and more organizations are using data to power, well, everything.
 This explosion is the result of a huge increase in the amount of data collected to drive business value.
 However, a challenge that continues to persist is the tooling.
 Data-science tools are very technical, by which I mean it can be difficult to convert these tools to more readable formats, making reports difficult to share.
 This causes a lot of locked business value because not everyone in the company learns from the insights generated.